Sweaty Betty Foundation

 • Activities for ethnically diverse communities, especially Black and South Asian heritage girls

-• LGBTQ+ inclusive sports programs
+• LGBTQ+ inclusive sports programmes

 • Adaptive sports for girls with disabilities